 (Watson 2001: 308)

 Stonehenge, despite its name, never had a large henge bank to influence the sound.
-However the later phases include the trilithons – which very effectively block sound and create echoes – and the horseshoe-shaped arrangements of 'bluestones' which, as already noted, is a perfect shape for focusing sound in one direction (probably not coincidentally the same direction as the open side of the Cove at Avebury).
+However the later phases include the trilithons – which very effectively block sound and create echoes – and the horseshoe-shaped arrangements of 'bluestones' which, as already noted, is a perfect shape for focusing sound in one direction (the same direction as the open side of the Cove at Avebury).

 Resonant structuresThe third aspect of the acoustic research shows that Neolithic chambered tombs have a natural resonant frequency that falls within the range of the male voice.
 Experiments with setting up 'standing waves' in, say, Newgrange have resulted in decidedly odd experiences.
 Paul Devereux reports being inside a chamber tomb when such a standing wave was created by researchers.
 Moving away from the sound source the chamber would first fall silent (at the 'troughs' in the standing wave, where the 'echo' cancels out the source) then increase in loudness (at the 'crests', where the echo augments the source).
 'To a people who did not understand sound in terms of waves, this would seem very mysterious indeed.'
 (Devereux 2002: 29) If someone else moves within the chamber this can cause dramatic alterations in the 'distribution' of the sound and its loudness at a particular place.
 Other effects include 'ventriloquism', that is the sound source seems to be in an improbable place.
 When a standing wave is set up speech is distorted with extraordinary harmonics.

 These are all wonderfully impressive 'special effects' for ritual activities – as if the interior of a chamber tomb (especially while it still contained the bones of one's ancestors and other sacred objects) was not already a powerful setting for ritual activities.